solodev/site-explorer-module/README.md

 ## Step 2: Add the Repeater
  - site-explorer-repeater.tpl

 Add the following repeater shortcode.
-This should be placed within a <ul> tag in the navigation, and be shown when hovered.
+This should be placed within a &lt;ul&gt; tag in the navigation, and be shown when hovered.

 ```
 <li class="text-uppercase mb-0">